harvey-lau/read-paper/ZERO2ONE.md

 > The time of To Do means deadline.

+#### 2023-11-29

+- 2023-12-04: finish *The Extensive Reading of 2023-Multiple Targets Directed Greybox Fuzzing*.
+- 2023-12-04: finish *The Extensive Reading of 2023-SelectFuzz: Efficient Directed Fuzzing with Selective Path Exploration*.
+- 2023-12-04: finish *The Extensive Reading of 2024-Titan: Efficient Multi-target Directed Greybox Fuzzing*.
+- 2023-12-04: finish *The Intensive Reading of 2024-Titan: Efficient Multi-target Directed Greybox Fuzzing*.

 #### 2023-11-18

 - 2023-11-20: finish *The Extensive Reading of 2023-APICad: Augmenting API Misuse Detection through Specifications from Code and Documents*.